 Problems with heart function can have devastating effects on the entire body.
 CAD can progress to a condition known as Congestive Heart Failure, which occurs when damage to the heart becomes so extensive that it cannot adequately fulfill its job as a pump.

-It is estimated that CAD patients have a 20% annual mortality rate, and the condition often manifests itself as chest pain.
-Many patients experience a deteriorating quality of life including some or all of these coronary artery disease symptoms:
+According to the Centers for Disease Control and Prevention, CAD (also called coronary heart disease) is a leading cause of mortality in the United States.
+Although the condition often manifests itself as chest pain, many patients experience a deteriorating quality of life including some or all of these coronary artery disease symptoms:

 In its early stages, CAD is managed with medications and lifestyle changes.
 The objective is to prevent progression of the coronary artery blockages, thus preventing heart attacks and further damage to the heart muscle.

 If this approach is unsuccessful, more aggressive interventions are used.
 Angioplasty involves using a balloon to open the coronary artery blockages or sometimes a stent will be inserted to hold the vessel open.
 There are also devices which can be implanted and more invasive surgery procedures which are appropriate options for some.
 Coronary artery disease is a progressive condition which has been known to worsen despite such aggressive measures.

 In the past, exhaustion of these traditional cardiac treatment options meant being labeled as a “no-option” heart patient.
 Further, some patients may be unable to undergo heart transplantation while others may not be matched with a donor heart in time.
 Despite the use of currently available treatments, these “no-option” patients experience deterioration in their quality of life, and their life expectancy shortens.